Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: The saddle point lemma

 and

 where

 and $\omega_2\left(A_2,\alpha_0\right)$ and $\omega_3\left(A_2,\alpha_0\right)$ are defined by~\eqref{eq:omega2} and~\eqref{eq:omega3}, respectively. \end{proposition}

 Before proceeding to the proof of Proposition~\ref{prop:saddle}, we need the following two lemmas.
-The first one is Taylor's formula for holomorphic functions with an explicit remainder term, stated suitable for our purposes, while the second one is simple estimation of particular exponential integral.
+The first one is Taylor's formula for holomorphic functions with an explicit remainder term, stated suitably for our purposes, while the second one is a simple estimation of a particular exponential integral.

 \begin{lemma} Let $0<r_1<r_2$.
 Let $f$ be a holomorphic function on $\cD{z_0,r_2}$ such that $\left|f(z)\right|\leq M_1$ and $\left|f'(z)\right|\leq M_2$ for $z\in\partial\D{z_0,r_2}$.
 Then

 for $z\in\cD{z_0,r_1}$, where